BananeRapeuse/UltimateDiskSaver/README.md

 - Python
 - tinker

-To install python and tinker, use this command on terminal:
+To install python and tinker, use this scrypt file:

-`curl -o python_installer.exe https://www.python.org/ftp/python/3.9.6/python-3.9.6-amd64.exe | /wait "" "python_installer.exe" | pip install paramiko`
+Windows: `w-py+t_ins.bat`